Japanese Dragon Tattoos

 Japan has something of a complicated history with tattooing.

-Although legal today and gradually becoming less stigmatized, many still associate it with crime due to Yakuza tattoos, which were commonplace among Japan’s mafia organisation.
+Although legal today and gradually becoming recognized, many still associate it with Yakuza tattoos.

 Dragons have been a popular subject throughout Japanese tattoo history since 1757, with the development of woodblock printing and the translation of the Chinese novel Suikoden, which showed heroes with tattoos of dragons, tigers and other such images.

-Japanese dragons, known as ryū or tatsu, often have different meanings from their European counterparts, so it’s important to be aware of the history and symbolism before you commit to getting a permanent tattoo.
+Japanese dragons, known as ryū or tatsu, often have different meanings from their European counterparts, so it’s important to know the history and symbolism before getting a permanent tattoo.

 Let’s take a look at some of the meanings behind Japanese dragon tattoos and discuss some design ideas!